-I am an Assistant Professor in the Department of Philosophy at Auburn University.
-I work primarily in philosophy of language and metaethics.
 I am especially interested in experiential language (sentences like "this food is tasty" or "this dress looks blue"), which we use to communicate at once about the objective world and about our subjective experience.
-I have also been thinking about how speakers negotiate about and compare alternative linguistic conventions.
+In other work, I explore how speakers communicate and negotiate about their linguistic commitments.

-I got my PhD in philosophy at the University of California, Berkeley.
+I received my PhD in philosophy from the University of California, Berkeley.
 Before that, I lived in Montreal, Canada.
 I was drawn to philosophy through the Liberal Arts Program at Dawson College, and completed my BA in philosophy and German at McGill University.

 My paper, "Contested Metalinguistic Negotiation" has been published in Synthese